carpentries-incubator/managing-computational-projects/_episodes/06-analysis.md

 >
 > *Instead, the postdoc could have saved his functions as a library and the PhD students can import them into their scripts.
 Now when the postdoc changes the functions these can be saved as a new version and the PhD students can choose which version to import in each case.*

+The output of analysis code may be statistics results that are reported in a paper, and therefore the steps required to reproduce that are critically important.

 ## Communicating Results